 Code coverage

-Code coverage uses generated reports to calculate the overall code coverage inside a method, a class, and a file.
+Code coverage uses generated reports to calculate the overall code coverage inside a method, class, and file.
 It also reports on the issues connected with the missing coverage in these entities.

 This feature is available under the Ultimate and Ultimate Plus licenses in the following linters: